 One of the key benefits of being an IAMCP member is the access to key Microsoft execs and invites to exclusive events.
-A recent example was the round table on January 22nd with Chris Perkins, Public Sector GM, Microsoft UK.
-The event was a great opportunity to find out more about Chris's team in the UK and the best ways of engaging with them.
+A recent example was the round table in January with Chris Perkins, Public Sector GM, Microsoft UK.
+The event was a great opportunity to find out more about Chris’s team in the UK and the best ways of engaging with them.

 The customers fall in 2 key groups:

 – Strategic – 8 organisations (HMRC, DWP, for example) who have 1:1 engagement and Microsoft invests highly in resources like solution architects as there is a high adoption of Azure, Office 365 and Dynamics 36

 – Enterprise accounts – the other organisations on the list whose account managers have multiple accounts to look after